 - account information services.

 The Bank of Lithuania is the Lithuanian financial services regulator.
-It supervises firms ranging from payment service providers, credit institutions, Authorised Payment Institutions, consumer credit firms, insurance providers and investment firms.
+It supervises firms ranging from payment service providers, credit institutions, payment pnstitutions, consumer credit firms, insurance providers and investment firms.

-Advantages of obtaining an Authorised Payment Institution license in Lithuania
+Advantages of obtaining an Payment Institution license in Lithuania

 The Lithuanian financial regulator, namely, the Bank of Lithuania, is a friendly and supportive regulator.
 Some key advantages include: